Middle Age Hair Care

 According to Healthline.com, “Research suggests that hair loss during menopause is the result of a hormonal imbalance.
 Specifically, it’s related to a lowered production of estrogen and progesterone. … In some cases, however, these hormones can cause more hair to grow on the face.”

-While hair thinning may be inevitable you can help slow down hair thinning with a few best practices.
+Slow down hair thinning with a few best practices

-(3) Wash your hair more often!
-It’s a misconception that too much washing causes further loss for women.
+- Wash your hair more often!
+It’s a misconception that too much washing causes a further loss for women.
 Washing your hair will help get out those shedding hairs and each time you won’t feel like you’ve lost so much hair.

-(4) Maintain the hair that you have on your head by using the correct hair loss products for your hair.
-Make sure to talk to your stylist and hair loss expert to make sure you are using he best products.
+- Maintain the hair that you have on your head by using the correct hair loss products for your hair.
+Make sure to talk to your stylist and hair loss expert to make sure you are using the best products.

 Hair can mat up and tangle quickly with shed hairs trapped inside with the rest of your hair.
 Make sure you are carefully removing dead hair and gently exfoliating your scalp.
 Proper hair care makes all the difference when it comes to combating hair loss.